Twice Upon a Christmas

 Twice Upon a Christmas is a 2001 film directed by Tibor Takács.
 A sequel to the 2000 PAX television film, Once Upon a Christmas, it stars most of the original cast from the first film.
 The filming location was in Vancouver, British Columbia.

+The film is also known as Rudolpha's Revenge.

 Plot

 After Kristin saved Kyle's life, she has been living with the Morgan family ever since.
 Unfortunately, she cannot remember her past, and has lost her immortality.
 Bill proposes to her, but she declines, as she says she doesn't feel right about the decision without knowing her family.

-At the North Pole, Rudolpha is secretly selling pieces of the North Pole worldwide to get rid of the North Pole, and to make Santa Claus feel he is being replaced.
+At the North Pole, Rudolpha is secretly selling pieces of the North Pole worldwide to get rid of the North Pole, and to make Santa Claus feel that he is being replaced.
 As Kristin is preparing her wedding with Bill, Brittany and Kyle, Bill's two children, order from Rudolpha's business, and unknowingly receive Kristin's doll from when she was a little girl.
 After Kristin sees the doll, she immediately remembers her past, as flashbacks are shown of her life until then (with many using footage from Once Upon a Christmas).

 After Kristin sees Rudolpha's commercial, she and the children discover Rudolpha's plan, and head for the North Pole to try to save Christmas.
 With a special announcement the pieces are returned and Christmas saved.
 Rudolpha must ride since the deer have not come back.
 Kristen and Bill get married.